m4ndeb2r/DesignPatternDetector/README.md

 # DesignPatternDetector

 ## Original version
 The original version was a command line application.
-It was developed as a prototype by E. van Doorn. it analyses exports from ArgoUML (\*.xmi) and attempts to find design patterns, specied in templates file (\*.xml).
-The input files were provided to the application as command line arguments, along with a third argument, the maximum number of allowed missing edges (-n flag).
+It was developed as a prototype by E. van Doorn.
+It analyses exports from ArgoUML (`*.xmi`) and attempts to find design patterns, specied in a templates file (`*.xml`).
+The input files were provided to the application as command line arguments, along with a third argument, the maximum number of allowed missing edges (`-n` flag).

 **Example**

 `$ java -jar ./target/patterndetectionArgouml.jar -x input.xmi -t templates.xml -n 1
 `

-With -n 0 the application is very strict when detecting patterns.
+With `-n 0` the application is very strict when detecting patterns.
 With higher values it is less strict, and accepts n missing edges in detected patterns.
-Typical values for -n are 0 (strict) or 1 (not so strict).
+Typical values for `-n` are 0 (strict) or 1 (not so strict).

 ## Current version
-The current version is a JavaFX application with a graphic userinterface.
-Just like the original prototype, it analyses exports from ArgoUML (\*.xmi) and attempts to find design patterns, specied in templates file (\*.xml).
+The current version is a JavaFX application with a graphic user interface.
+Just like the original prototype, it analyses exports from ArgoUML (`*.xmi`) and attempts to find design patterns, specied in templates file (`*.xml`).
 All arguments can be entered in the GUI.
-Also, the matching process is refatored, and is based on graphs, using the JGraphT library.
+Since these are both files, they can be selected using a file browser.
+Also, the matching process is refactored, and is based on graphs, using the JGraphT library.

 ### How to build and automatically test the application
-The application consists of two modules: dpd-application (the application) and dpd-integrations-test (the integration tests tesing the dpd-application).
+The application consists of two modules: dpd-application (the application) and dpd-integrations-test (the integration tests testing the dpd-application).

 To run the unittests of the application, in the dpd-application module directory, run: